Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 blob to grant access to the private resource.
 And you can only generate a signature from a set of valid credentials such as an Azure AD account, or the storage account key.
-Microsoft recommends that you use Azure AD credentials when possible to secure data as a security best practice.
+Microsoft recommends that you use Azure AD credentials, when possible, to secure data as a security best practice.
 But we needed the Storage Account Key in this scenario because the maximum duration for a Shared Access Signature from a user token is only 7 days.